ponnhide/pyCircos/README.md

 - **arc_id**: *str* (default None)
   Unique identifier for the Garc class object.
 Suppose *id* value is not given.
 An original unique ID is automatically given for *Garc object*.
 - **record**: *Bio.SeqRecord class object* or NCBI accession number (default: None)
   Bio.SeqRecord class object or NCBI accession number of an annotated sequence.
 If a  NCBI accession number is given, the GeBank reord of the accesion number will be loaded from NCBI public database.
 - **size**: *float* (default: 1000)
   Width of the arc rectangle.
 If *record* is given, the value is set by the sequence length of the record.
 The real arc rectangle width in the circle is determined by the ratio of *size* to the sum of the size and interspace values of the Garc class objects in the Gcircle class object.
 - **interspace**: *float* (default: 0)
   Distance to the adjacent arc rectangle on the right.
 The real interspace size in the circle is determined by the ratio of *size* to the sum of the size and interspace values of the Garc class objects in the Gcircle class object.
 - **raxis_range**: *tuple* *(top=int, bottom=int)* (default: (500, 550))
   Radial axis range where the arc rectangle is drawn.
 - **facecolor**: *str* or *tuple* representing color code (default: *None*)
   Face color for the arc rectangle.
 If *facecolor* is not given, the color will be selected from the default color set provided in the pyCircos module.
 - **edgecolor**: *str* or *tuple* representing color code (default: "#303030")
   Edge color for the arc rectangle.
 If *edgecolor* is not given, the color will be selected from the default color set provided in the pyCircos module.
 - **linewidth**: *int* (default: 0)
   Edge line width of the arc rectangle.
 - **label**: *str* (default: *arc_id*)
   Label of the arc rectangle.
 - **labelposition**: *int* (default:0)
   Relative label height from the center of the arc rectangle.
 - **labelsize**: *int* (default:0)
-  Font size of the label
+  Font size of the label.
 - **label_visible**: *bool* (defaule: *False*)
   If True, *label* of the Garc object is shown on the arc rectangle.